Rarkness/Obesity-Levels-and-Public-Health/README.md

 ---
 # **Methodology**

-First, we implement data preprocessing to clean up and prepare the data that has no missing values, and duplicates.
-Data exploratory analysis will be implemented to understand feature distributions and relationships with obesity levels.
-Then visualize the relationship between different categorical features and obesity levels, to develop a dashboard.
+We preprocess the data by cleaning it, ensuring there are no missing values or duplicates.
+Then, we perform exploratory data analysis to understand feature distributions and their relationships with obesity levels.
+Finally, we visualize these relationships between categorical features and obesity levels to support the development of a dashboard.

 ---
 # **Requirements**